 People bereaved by a suicide often get less support because it's hard for them to reach out — and because others are unsure how to help.

-Every year in the United States, 33,000 people take their own lives.
-Every one of these deaths leaves an estimated six or more "suicide survivors" — people who've lost someone they care about deeply and are left grieving and struggling to understand.
+Every year in the United States, more than 45,000 people take their own lives.
+Every one of these deaths leaves an estimated six or more "suicide survivors" — people who've lost someone they care about deeply and are left with their grief and struggle to understand why it happened.

 The grief process is always difficult, but a loss through suicide is like no other, and the grieving can be especially complex and traumatic.
 People coping with this kind of loss often need more support than others, but may get less.
 There are various explanations for this.
 Suicide is a difficult subject to contemplate.
 Survivors may be reluctant to confide that the death was self-inflicted.
 And when others know the circumstances of the death, they may feel uncertain about how to offer help.
 Grief after suicide is different, but there are many resources for survivors, and many ways you can help the bereaved.